Developing public health commissioners

 In Autumn 2017 the Academy held a scoping workshop with leaders and pioneers in social value as applied to public health with an objective to ascertain whether there was a need for commissioner development in this area.

 It was agreed that a set of tools and training would be developed for release at an event on 5 June 2018 and the Social Value Portal were commissioned to provide technical and industry expertise.
+These tools can be downloaded from the bottom of this page.

 The Social Value Act 2012 provided the public health system with an opportunity to obtain additional benefits from procurements beyond the primary purpose.
 These benefits can be in the form of sustainability initiatives, community benefits, or direct health interventions.
 Local government has examples where significant benefits have been achieved.
 Yet despite the enormous potential benefits to publicly funded bodies, many commissioners currently feel unprepared to use social value and have expressed a great deal of interest in further training.